Appearance

 An important thing to remember, our tournaments are seasonal.
 So for example for "Premier League", there will also be historical tournaments.

-Therefor it is important to always include a 'date filter' which is greater or equal then the current date.
+Therefore it is important to always include a 'date filter' which is greater or equal to the current date.
 See our resource filtering and sorting for more information about this.

-For our get tournaments endpoint, getting all soccer tournaments ending in the future you can do this:
+For our get tournaments endpoint, to get all soccer tournaments ending in the future you can do this:

 The response includes several fields, most importantly: